- 30 Nov 2010

 The New Face of Chinese Industrial Policy: Making Sense of Anti-Dumping Cases in the Petrochemical and Steel Industry

-Executive Summary — The researchers set out to explain differences in China's antidumping actions against importers in the petrochemical and steel industries.
+Overview — The researchers set out to explain differences in China's antidumping actions against importers in the petrochemical and steel industries.
 During the study period, 66 percent of the country's antidumping cases targeted petrochemical imports, while steel imports were targeted only in 5 percent of the cases.
 Why did China's petrochemical and steel industries behave so differently in seeking trade protection?
 The answers put forward by researchers Regina Abrami (Harvard Business School) and Yu Zheng (University of Connecticut) point toward the structural nature of the industries themselves, and against arguments that antidumping actions in China have been driven by retaliation or national industrial strategy alone.
 Key concepts include:

 - Existing patterns of antidumping investigations in China mainly reflect how firms may respond to economic challenges in the context of structural constraints.